ChannMyaeAung/MyLearningNotes/C_Learning/HFCExercises.md

             // Read client's response
             read_in(connect_d, buf, sizeof(buf));
-            // Check if the client responded with "Who's there?" if(strncasecmp("Who's there?", buf, 12)){
+            // Check if the client responded with "Who's there?"
+            // Checking if the return value is not zero which means the strings aren't equal.
+            // non-zero = true so it's like saying if(true) if strings aren't equal
+            // zero = false which means strings are equal.
+So the condition becomes false and we proceed to else block. if(strncasecmp("Who's there?", buf, 12)){
                 // If not, prompt the correct response say(connect_d, "You should say 'Who's there?!");